 Outsourced teams are handling an increasing variety of tasks including lead generation and awareness building on the marketing side and after-hours policy support in customer service.
 Such services offer significant benefits in terms of reduced costs and time saved.
 Moreover, while more and more routine tasks can be assigned to self-service solutions like chatbots, humans are still needed to oversee these tools.
 Additionally, complex questions from policyholders and prospects will fall to human associates to answer.
 An outsourced team would be well positioned to act as an extension of the company and handle these needs.

-3. Support for local agents
+3. Support for local associate

 4. The wandering policyholder